amalgamaco/embassy-ui/docs/docs/components/form_control.md

 ```

 :::caution
-The required indicator wont be shown unless a label text is provided even if `isRequired` is set to `true`.
+The required indicator won't be shown unless a label text is provided even if `isRequired` is set to `true`.
 :::

 ### hint